mattrayner/pod-point-home-assistant-component/README.md

 > *Note:* The Pod Point APIs perform some rounding on the kWh values returned meaning they may be sightly lower than the true energy consumed.
 We are unable to address this within the component.

-### Known energy issues:

-1. If you repeatedly restart your home assistant instance whilst actively charging, the energy dashboard will add your kWh together showning a higher value. e.g. 3.2kWh restarted twice would show 9.6kWh (3.2kWh + 3.2kWh + 3.2kWh).

 ## Lovelace examples

 ### Header images